 - barking on command for help

-Service Dogs accompany their partner wherever they go, including the workplace, shopping and traveling.
-These dogs provide a degree of independence that many people with a disability have never had before.
-Not having to depend on another person is a priceless gift.
+Service Dogs accompany their adult partner wherever they go, including the workplace, shopping and traveling.
+These dogs provide independence, safety, and connection.